brandur/sorg/content/drafts/postgres-atomicity.md

 }
 ```

-Another core Postgres philosophy is performance.
+Another core Postgres value is performance.
 If a
 transaction was never assigned a `xid` because it didn't
 affect the state of the database, Postgres skips writing it
 to the WAL.
 If a transaction was aborted, we write it to
-the WAL, but don't bother to send a flush because even
+the WAL, but don't bother to flush its commit status
-though it's completed, it doesn't affect data so it's not
+because even though it's completed, it doesn't affect data
-catastrophic if we lose it.
+so it's not catastrophic if we lose it (any transactions

-TODO: Confirm that the abort note above is true.
+found in the WAL without a commit status are assumed
+aborted).

-Note also that the WAL is written in two parts.
-We write
+It's also worth pointing out that the WAL is written in two
-the bulk of the information out in `XactLogCommitRecord`,
+parts.
+We write the bulk of the information out in
-and if the transaction committed, we go through in a second
+`XactLogCommitRecord`, and if the transaction committed, we
-pass with `TransactionIdCommitTree` and set the status of
+go through in a second pass with `TransactionIdCommitTree`
-each record to "committed".
-It's only after this operation
+and set the status of each record to "committed".
+It's only
-completes that we can formally say that the transaction was
+after this operation completes that we can formally say
-durably committed.
+that the transaction was durably committed.

 ### Defensive programming (#defensive-programming)